-Assumed initial public offering price per share \$ Historical net tangible book value per share as of June 30, 2017 \$0.19 Increase per share attributable to the pro forma effects described above 0.10 Pro forma net tangible book value per share as of June 30, 2017 0.29 Increase in net tangible book value per share attributable to new investors purchasing shares of our common stock in this offering Pro forma as adjusted net tangible book value per share immediately after this offering Dilution per share to new investors \$ per share after this offering by \$ and dilution per share to new investors purchasing shares in this offering by \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase or decrease of shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted net tangible book value per share after this offering by \$ and \$, respectively, and increase or decrease the dilution per share to new investors participating in this offering by \$ and \$, respectively, assuming no change in the assumed initial public offering price and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Assumed initial public offering price per share \$ Historical net tangible book value per share as of June 30, 2017 \$0.19 Increase per share attributable to the pro forma effects described above 0.09 Pro forma net tangible book value per share as of June 30, 2017 0.28 Increase in net tangible book value per share attributable to new investors purchasing shares of our common stock in this offering Pro forma as adjusted net tangible book value per share immediately after this offering Dilution per share to new investors \$

+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease our pro forma as adjusted net tangible book value by \$ million, our pro forma as adjusted net tangible book and dilution per share to new investors purchasing shares in this offering by \$ value per share after this offering by \$ , assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of shares in the number of shares offered by us, as set forth on the cover page of this , respectively, and prospectus, would increase or decrease the pro forma as adjusted net tangible book value per share after this offering by \$ and \$ increase or decrease the dilution per share to new investors participating in this offering by \$ , respectively, assuming no change in the assumed and \$ initial public offering price and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.